modular/mojo/proposals/string-ascii-unicode-utf-grapheme.md

 - UTF-8 is 1-4 sets of 8 bits long
 - UTF-16 is 1-2 sets of 16 bits long
-- UTF-32 is 1 set 32 bits long
+- UTF-32 is 1 set of 32 bits long

 #### When slicing by unicode codepoint e.g. "🔥🔥🔥" (\U0001f525\U0001f525\U0001f525)

-- UTF-8: 12 bytes long.
+- UTF-8: 12 sets (12 bytes) long.
 The first byte of each fire can be used to know the length, and the next bytes are what is known as a continuation byte.
 There are several approaches to achieve the slicing, they can be explored with benchmarking later on.
-- UTF-16: 6 bytes long.
+- UTF-16: 6 sets long.
 It's very similar in procedure to UTF-8.
 - UTF-32: It is fastest since it's direct index access.
 This is not the case when supporting graphemes.